Puneeth50/tl-techincal-test/README.md

 ## Exercise Overview

-Write E2E tests for the user journey of applying for a credit card
+Write E2E tests for the user journey of applying for a credit card in your choice for framework preferably TestCafe

+1. Entering name, email and address
+2. Submitting the form with a range of different values
+3. The expected response based on the names Boris, Angela and Theresa

+Write API tests for TradeLedger API under server/cards/PostDeploymentTests in your choice for framework preferably Cucumber with Java RestAssured or Karate

 1. Entering name, email and address
 2. Submitting the form with a range of different values